timothyjoh/ecmooops/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 6.6.0 =
+= 6.8.1 =
-Version 6.6.0 contains important bug fixes.
+Version 6.8.1 contains important bug fixes and improvements.
 It is recommended for all users.